Vyral/base-template/_posts/2019-01-25-how-buyer-agency-helps-homebuyers.md

 <center><em>Today we&rsquo;ll explain the importance of buyer agency and dispel a few myths you might believe about it.</em></center>

+&nbsp;

 What is buyer agency and why is it beneficial to homebuyers?

 Basically, **it’s a formal agreement between a brokerage, an agent, and a buyer that they are going to work specifically with each other**.
-It outlines what a buyer can expect from their agent and the brokerage, the timeline of the transaction, and other terms that define how each party will interact with the other.
+It outlines what a buyer can expect from their agent and the brokerage, the timeline of the transaction, and other terms that define how each party will interact with others.
 It also includes a cancellation clause.

 Buyer agency doesn’t cost as much as you may think in the grand scheme of things.
-Remember, the seller (or their broker) pays your agent’s commission, so a buyer agency agreement will only cost you anywhere from a couple hundred dollars to upwards of $1,000.
+Remember, the seller (or their broker) pays your agent’s commission, so a buyer agency agreement will only cost you anywhere from a couple hundred dollars to upward of $1,000.
 In our case, you wouldn’t pay anything until the time of settlement.

 We always recommend having a buyer agency agreement because it guarantees you’ll have an experienced professional on your side who knows the market and knows how to get you the best deal possible.
-It also helps protect your best interests, because buying a house is a business decision, and it insulates you from making any emotional decisions.
+It also helps protect your best interests: Buying a house is a business decision, and the agreement insulates you from making any emotional decisions.

 {% include pullquote.html %}